Dark Energy Survey Year 1 Results: the lensing imprint of cosmic voids on the Cosmic Microwave Background: Data sets and simulations

 \subsection{Simulations - the MICE galaxy mock and $\kappa$ map}

 The MICE (Marenostrum Institut de Ciencias de l'Espai) simulated sample is an N-body light-cone extracted from the {\it MICE Grand Challenge} (MICE-GC), that contains about 70 billion dark-matter particles in a $(3 h^{-1}Gpc)^3$ comoving volume.
 MICE was developed at the Marenostrum supercomputer at the Barcelona Supercomputing Center (BSC)\footnote{{\bf \url{www.bsc.es.}}} running the \texttt{GADGET2} \citep{springel2005} code.
-The simulation assumed a flat standard $\Lambda CDM$ model with input fidutial parameters $\Omega_m=0.25$, $\Omega_\Lambda=0.75$, $\Omega_b=0.044$, $n_S=0.95$, $\sigma_8=0.8$ and $h=0.7$ from the Five-Year Wilkinson Microwave Anisotropy Probe (WMAP) best fit results \citep{WMAPparam2009}.
-We note that the MICE cosmology is relatively far from the best-fit {\it Planck} cosmology \citep{Planck2018_cosmo}.
-Above all, they differ in the value of $\Omega_m$ that is expected to affect the shape and the amplitude of the lensing signal.
-In spite of this difference, \cite{Fang2019} reported good consistency between the weak lensing signal of voids in MICE and in DES Y1 galaxy catalogues.
-We therefore assume that these differences in cosmological parameters are negligible in our analysis.

-The MICE mock catalogue was created and validated to follow local observational constraints such as luminosity functions, galaxy clustering (with respect to different galaxy populations), and color-magnitude diagrams.
+The MICE mock galaxy catalogue was created and validated to follow local observational constraints such as luminosity functions, galaxy clustering (with respect to different galaxy populations), and color-magnitude diagrams.
 For details on the creation of the MICE simulation see e.g. \cite{fosalba2015a,crocce2015,fosalba2015}.

 In particular, the {\redmagic} algorithm was run on the MICE mock galaxy catalogue following the methodology applied to observed DES Y1 data.
 We utilized this MICE-{\redmagic} mock galaxy catalogue to trace the large-scale galaxy distribution and to identify cosmic voids.
 Positions of cosmic voids in MICE were then cross-correlated with lensing maps of the MICE simulation, produced using the ``Onion Universe'' methodology \cite[see][]{fosalba2008}.
 An all-sky map was constructed by cloning the simulation box from the MICE simulation.
 The box was translated around the observer, then the light cone was split into concentric shells in redshift bins of $\Delta z \sim 0.003 (1+z)$ size and an angular resolution of $\Delta\theta\sim0.85\arcmin$.
 The resulting lensing map was then validated using auto- and cross-correlations with foreground MICE galaxy and dark matter particles (see \cite{fosalba2015} for details).